Web Security Plans for Government Websites

 Then, since nothing stops hackers from reaching citizens’ personal information, hackers can use the stolen data however they please.
 For example, hackers could use the data to perform cybercriminal activity.
 Or, they could sell information to parties that want it.

-So it’s imperative to protect data on your website, especially websites that acquire personal information from its users.
-So you need Web Security Plans!
+So it’s imperative to protect data!
+Secure government websites, especially those that acquire personal information from its users, through Web Security Plans!

 Having content on your site is one step to furthering your online presence.
 So many businesses — such as The Walt Disney Company and The New York Times — rely on WordPress to express their thoughts and share new knowledge with visitors!